rozgo/gst-torch/README.md

 ## Dependencies

+SimboticTorch has been tested on Ubuntu 18/20.

+#### Rust
+Works with latest stable [Rust](https://rustup.rs/)

 #### CUDA 10.1 + cuDNN
 Make sure you have CUDA 10.1 installed in your system with latest cuDNN.

+Download cuDNN v7.6.5 (November 5th, 2019), for CUDA 10.1:
+- cuDNN Runtime Library for Ubuntu18.04 (Deb)
+- cuDNN Developer Library for Ubuntu18.04 (Deb)

 #### LibTorch 1.5.1
 Depends on CUDA(10.1)-enabled LibTorch: